Franschhoek South Africa Travel Guide

 Onward Travel Confirmation

-Proof of an onward or return ticket is a standard requirement for entry into South Africa.
+Proof of an onward or return ticket is a standard requirement for getting into South Africa.

-Proof of accommodation booking for your entire stay may be requested by immigration officials.
+Proof of where you're staying booking for the duration of your visit may be requested by immigration officials.

 The currency in South Africa is the Rand (ZAR).
 Its symbol is R. One Rand has 100 cents.
 Major credit cards like Visa and MasterCard enjoy wide acceptance throughout Franschhoek.
 ATMs are readily available in the town's core for cash withdrawals.
-It is wise to carry some cash for smaller purchases, tips, or in places where card machines might not operate.
+It is wise to it's a good idea to have cash for small things, tips, or in spots where card machines might not operate.

 R800 - R1,500 (approx. $45 - $80 USD)